Gabulhas/Garbage-Lisp/DOCS.md

 This is used to differentiate a string for debugging and other string for output/to be used as string in other functions.
 For example, we have 2 variables, a `Number` that contains the value `4.000` and a `LispString` that contains the value `"4.000"`.
 The method `ToString` will return "NUMBER 4.000" and "STRING 4.000", while `ValueToString` will return "4.000" for both.

-### Atom (Deprecated)
-Every Type in GarbageLisp is an Atom.
-Might be removed in later versions.

 ### Boolean
 Contains a Boolean type, either `true` or `false`.
 Go's native `nil` is also considered as `false`.